Recording & Mixing Project

 High Hat

-The hi-hats were an important part of the mix because in Makina music they help keep the energy high and make the track feel faster and more aggressive.
-At first, the hi-hats sounded quite weak in the mix, so I boosted the higher frequencies in the EQ to make them sound brighter and sharper.
+The hi-hats were an important part of the mix because in Makina music they help keep the energy and make the track feel faster and with some nice ear candy with all the drums together. the one shot hi-hats sounded quite weak in the mix, so I boosted the higher frequencies in the EQ to make them sound sharper.
 This helped them stand out more and cut through the rest of the track without getting lost.
 I wanted the hi-hats to sound snappy and energetic, so I adjusted the EQ until they had the right amount of presence without sounding too harsh.
-This helped keep the rhythm moving and added more intensity and energy to the overall track.

 Snare

-The snare drum was an important part of the mix because it needed to feel aggressive and energetic enough to sit properly on the build up to the drops throughout the track.
-The original snare one-shot sounded too weak on its own and lacked the punch and brightness needed to cut through the mix, so it was layered with an additional Makina snare sample to strengthen the overall sound.
+The snare drum was an important part of the mix because it needed to feel aggressive and stand out enough to sit properly on the build up to the drops throughout the track.
+The original snare one-shot sounded too weak on its own, so it was layered with an additional Makina snare sample to strengthen the overall sound.

-The layering process was used to combine different characteristics from both snares.
+The layering process was used to combine different sounds from both snares.
 The original one-shot provided some of the body and tonal character, while the Makina snare sample added extra attack, brightness and impact.
-This helped the snare feel much more powerful without relying only on volume.
+This helped the tracks build ups feel much more unique with a strong sounding snare.

 Create Your Own Website With Webador